Dark Chocolate Pumpkin Swirl Bread (recipe)

 - Layer the two different batters into the prepared loaf pan, alternating between pumpkin & chocolate; smooth out each layer before moving to the next.
 Once all batter has been added to the pan, drag a butter knife through the loaf pan to cut through the two batters.
 (I drag the knife two times along the length and three times across the width of the loaf.
 The thick batter makes this a little tricky, but it doesn’t have to be perfect to give you a neat swirl when baked.)

 Got dark chocolate?
-Amazon has you covered with this Ghirardelli Intense Dark Chocolate, 6 pack for a good price.
+This Ghirardelli Intense Dark Chocolate is one of my favorites.
 I know there are worse things in life than running out of chocolate, but I can’t think of any of them right now.
 Stock up for covert eating and holiday baking!

 This post may contain affiliate links.
 See the disclosure policy for more information.